 Udo Kruschwitz and Charlie Hull, 2017.
 Now Publishers (Review)

 The authors provide an important bridge between information retrieval research and the practical implementation of search applications.

 ChengXiang Zhai and Sean Massung, 2016.
 ACM/Morgan & Claypool (Review)

 A very comprehensive handbook on the technology of information retrieval and content analytics based on a highly regarded MOOC.

-This is a list of blogs whose authors comment on aspects of search technology and implementation on a reasonably frequent basis.
+This is a list of blogs, newsletters and columns on various aspects of search

 Beyond Search Stephen Arnold